Get Answers to all your Questions

 i.e., AD = 2 cm, OD = 9 – 2 = 7 cm

-Put value of x in (iii)
+Put the value of x in (iii)

 \left ( DC \right )^{2}= 36-4